Who Should Attend?

 At the end of the course each delegate will be asked to complete a Personal Development Plan that can be used as part of future appraisals, and that will also be an important tool for management reference.

-Total Investment: AED 11,500/- + VAT (applicable as of 1st January 2018), which includes - ILM Registration, Training Materials, Lunch and Refreshments.
+Total Investment: AED 11,500/- + VAT, which includes – ILM Registration, Training Materials, Lunch and Refreshments.
 Discount available for multiple bookings.